brophdawg11/remix-ssg/demos/ssg-spa-loaders/README.md

 ## Notes

 Your SSG'd data files are essentially a cache that you have full control over.
-If you want to update the data, just push a new `.data` file.
+If you want to update the data, just crawl a new HTML and `.data` file.